-Any housing space which is presently vacant or which will become vacant during or at the end of any lease term shall be decontrolled and the rent may be raised by the landlord.
-The rent to be charged to a new tenant as well as the rent previously charged for the same space shall be reported to the Rent Leveling Board within fifteen (15) days of renting the space.
-Upon being re-rented, the rental space shall be considered recontrolled to the same extent and under the same conditions as any space originally controlled.
+Upon the voluntary, uncoerced or court authorized termination of a tenancy, during or at the end of any lease, the rent shall be decontrolled and the rent may be raised by the landlord without regard to the limitations imposed by this ordinance.
+The rent to be charged to a new tenant, as well as the rent previously charged for the same space, shall be reported to the Rent Leveling Board within fifteen (15) days of renting the space.
+Upon re-rented, the rental space shall be considered recontrolled to the same extent and under the same conditions as any space originally controlled.
+(Ord.
+14-28)

 Failure to report the information required within the fifteen (15) days specified shall result in the rental space remaining controlled to the same extent and under the same conditions as if it had not been vacant and any rental charged the new tenant in excess of that controlled rate shall be void.
+(Ord.
+14-28)